kevinb42O/kerstliedjes-kwats/PRD.md

 - Success criteria: Selection is truly random (except when guesser gets next turn), animation is smooth and engaging, selected player is unmistakably clear

 **Gibberish Song Display**
-- Functionality: Shows phonetically disguised Christmas song titles for the reader to pronounce aloud
+- Functionality: Shows phonetically disguised Christmas song titles for the reader to pronounce aloud, with ability to skip up to 3 times per turn
-- Purpose: Creates the core gameplay challenge and generates laughter through mispronunciation
+- Purpose: Creates the core gameplay challenge and generates laughter through mispronunciation, while allowing flexibility for particularly difficult songs
 - Trigger: Reader taps "Reveal Song" button
-- Progression: Player selected → Tap to reveal → Large, prominent gibberish text displayed → Reader reads aloud → Group guesses
+- Progression: Player selected → Tap to reveal → Large, prominent gibberish text displayed → Reader reads aloud → Group guesses → If stuck, reader can skip to new song (max 3 times) → After 3 skips, turn automatically passes to next player
-- Success criteria: Text is large and easily readable, gibberish is challenging but decipherable when spoken, contains 15+ songs for variety
+- Success criteria: Text is large and easily readable, gibberish is challenging but decipherable when spoken, contains 40 well-known Christmas songs only (no obscure or fake songs), skip counter clearly visible

 **Scoring and Turn Progression**
 - Functionality: Awards points to correct guessers and automatically assigns them the next turn